Eddie the Eagle: 1988 Winter Olympics

 During the 1988 Winter Olympics in Calgary, Edwards competed in and finished last in both the 70 m and 90 m events.
 In the 70 m, he scored 69.2 points from two jumps of 55.0 m; second-last Bernat Solà Pujol of Spain scored 140.4 points from 71 m and 68.5 m jumps; winner Matti Nykänen of Finland had 229.1 points from 89.5 m jumps.
 In the 90 m, Edwards scored 57.5 points from 71 m and 67 m jumps; second-last Todd Gilman of Canada had 110.8 points from 96 m and 86.5 m; Nykänen won again, with 224 points from 118.5 m and 107 m.

 From the beginning, the press version of his story was "embroidered with falsehoods".
 Edwards commented, "They said I was afraid of heights.
 But I was doing sixty jumps a day then, which is hardly something someone who was afraid of heights would do."
 His lack of success endeared him to people around the globe.
 He subsequently became a media celebrity and appeared on talk shows around the world, appearing on The Tonight Show Starring Johnny Carson during the Games.
 Press outlets nicknamed him "Mr. Magoo", and one Italian journalist called him a "ski dropper".

 At the closing ceremony, the president of the Organising Committee, Frank King, singled out Edwards for his contribution.
 King said, addressing the competitors, "You have broken world records and you have established personal bests.
 Some of you have even soared like an eagle."
 Others, including Bengt-Erik Bengtsson, head of the Nordic division of the International Ski Federation, criticised Edwards as being an Olympic tourist and distracting attention away from the accomplishment of other more capable athletes.
 The East German newspaper Junge Welt labelled Edwards a "clown".

 "Eddie the Eagle" Rule

 Following the widespread attention that Edwards received in Calgary shortly after the Olympics finished, the entry requirements were made stricter, making it nearly impossible for anyone to follow his example: the International Olympic Committee (IOC) instituted what became known as the Eddie the Eagle Rule, which requires Olympic hopefuls to compete in international events and be placed in the top 30 per cent or the top 50 competitors, whichever is fewer.

 Edwards failed to qualify for the 1992 Winter Olympics in Albertville, or the 1994 Games in Lillehammer.
-He got a five-year sponsorship from Eagle Airlines, a small British charter company, to support his attempt to reach the 1998 Games in Nagano, but failed to qualify for those as well.
+He got a five-year sponsorship from Eagle Airlines, a small British charter company, to support his attempt to reach the 1998 Games in Nagano; by this time he was reportedly jumping distances of 85m and 115m on the 90m and 120m jumps respectively, but he failed to qualify for those as well.